ebrahimiG/SoftwareProject/DaraMovie4.6.1/README.md

 adding __featured section__ class so the movies can be in different sections like top ten, batman collection or ...

 ## step 1:
-create the movie model and some object from it. around 20 is good. then try to show those movies with the __FeaturedSection__ class in the home page.
+create the movie model and some object from it. around 20 is good. --> i made 11 then try to show those movies with the __FeaturedSection__ class in the home page. i showed the movies in home page using

 ## step 2:
 go for filmyar and make sure it's working.